kechcole/Blog-App/README.md

 ```

 ### **5.2 Design form.**
 Django comes with pre-built user authentication systems.
-User logins can be enabled by importing authentication systems.
-User objects form the building blocks of an authentication system.
-Developers create new users by using a build-in module,`UserCreationForm`, it contains three basic attributes, **username**, **password1** and **password2**, they are minimum requirements needed to have an authentication system.
+User logins can be enabled by importing authentication modules.
+User objects form the building blocks as developers create new users by using a built-in module,`UserCreationForm`, it contains three basic attributes, **username**, **password1** and **password2**, these are the minimum requirements for setting up an authentication system.
 A registration form has to be rendered by a function, in this case, **registration**, defined in `views.py` file in users application.
 A new user is created by creating an instance of a built in user form.
 To access the form from the html file, we need to pass in as context in a dictionary.

 ```python